tfrce/thedaywefightback/_posts/2014-02-13-the-results.md

 <h2><span>The Day We Fought Back: by the numbers</span></h2>

 <article>
-Thanks to everyone who participated on Tuesday.
-Together we demonstrated that activists, organizations, and companies can [work in unison](http://www.flickr.com/photos/117264256@N06/sets/72157640854489604/) to fight mass surveillance, and laid a foundation for escalation over months to come.
+<p>Thanks to everyone who participated on Tuesday.
+Together we demonstrated that activists, organizations, and companies can [work in unison](http://www.flickr.com/photos/117264256@N06/sets/72157640854489604/) to fight mass surveillance, and laid a foundation for escalation over months to come.</p>

-Below are some numbers that quantify how we did* on Tuesday.
+<p>Below are some numbers that quantify how we did* on Tuesday.</p>
-<p style="font-size: 16px; margin-top:15px">* The figures below represent a lower bound  - at least tens of thousands of people took action independently and using tools on other sites.
+<p style="font-size: 16px; margin-top:15px; line-height: 1.5em;">* The figures below represent a lower bound  - at least tens of thousands of people took action independently and using tools on other sites.
 The statistics below do not account for that activity.</p>

 <ul>

 <li>
-<h3><span id="result-banner">0</span></h3>
+<h3><span id="result-banner">37,000,000</span></h3>
 <h4>People saw the banner</h4>
 Over 24 million Americans and 13 million non-Americans saw The Day We Fight Back banner on Tuesday.
 </li>

 <li>
-<h3><span id="result-emails">0</span></h3>
+<h3><span id="result-emails">555,000</span></h3>
 <h4>Emails sent</h4>
 185,000 Americans registered to send over 555,000 emails, two each to their two Senators and one to their Representative.
 </li>